shivamsingh-07/shivamsingh-07/README.md

 ## Hi there 👋,

 #### My name is Shivam Singh.
 I'm currently a student of B.Tech in Computer Science and Engineering at JSSATE, Noida.
-I like make new stuff in the field of web development.
+I like to make new stuff in the field of web development.

 ## Know me better 😃